 Analysing and highlighting risks

 It’s near impossible to anticipate every potential hazard in events - for a human, at least (even one with years of event experience).
-With input from previous events, AI tools like PredictHQ and ChatGPT can anticipate attendee flow and optimise event layouts to make sure that the right routes and safety measures are put in place to keep everyone safe.
+With input from previous events, AI tools like PredictHQ and ChatGPT can anticipate attendee flow and optimise event layouts to make sure that the right routes and safety measures are put ensure that the right routes and safety measures are implemented to keep everyone safe.

 By allocating event staff to higher-risk areas based on the AI's insights, organisers can ensure smooth event operations and safeguard attendees.